 - Entertains them so their attention stays on him.
 (Personal anecdotes and crazily funny stories are a good way to do this.)

 - Enlightens them so they come back for more.
 (Always share something extra, so they leave enriched.)

 - Knows how to deal with an opponent (that pesky audience member who asks scary questions).

 - Can get back on his feet after dealing with the opponent.
-(Hint: Subtly turn attention away from a scary question.
+(Hint: Subtly turn attention away from a difficult question.
 Gracefully accept you don’t know, crack a joke and move on.)

 - Keeps the show running with a smile, no matter what happens!

-Let us give you the straight truth here: you are unlikely to deliver a Mark Antony speech with your first few attempts (unless you ARE Mark Antony reincarnated!)
+Let us give you the straight truth: you are unlikely to deliver a Mark Antony speech with your first few attempts (unless you ARE Mark Antony reincarnated!)

 Hence it’s worthwhile inviting friends over for the first couple of times.
 They could help you: